-On May 15, 2014, the Company, subject to TSXV and Nunavut Tunngavik Incorporated ("NTI") approvals and the completion of a definitive agreement (the "Definitive Agreement"), entered into a letter of intent (the "LOI") with Inukshuk Exploration Inc. to acquire 100% of Inukshuk Exploration Incorporated ("Inukshuk").
-Inukshuk owns a 100% interest in the Hood River Property which covers 8,015 hectares in Nunavut through a 20 year renewable Mineral Exploration Agreement ("MEA") dated June 1, 2013, issued by the NTI.
+On May 15, 2014, the Company, subject to TSXV and Nunavut Tunngavik Incorporated ("NTI") approvals and the completion of a definitive agreement (the "Definitive Agreement"), entered into a letter of intent (the "Inukshuk LOI") with Inukshuk Exploration Inc. ("Inukshuk") to acquire 100% of Inukshuk.
+Inukshuk owns a 100% interest in the Hood River Property ("Hood") which covers 8,015 hectares in Nunavut through a 20 year renewable Mineral Exploration Agreement ("MEA") dated June 1, 2013, issued by the NTI.
 The Hood River Property is located approximately 530 kilometres north-northeast of Yellowknife and 125 kilometres west of Bathurst Inlet.

-Pursuant to the terms of the LOI, the Company will acquire 100% of the outstanding shares of Inukshuk by issuing the current shareholders (the "Vendors") and their assigns 8,000,000 common shares of the Company (issued) upon receipt of TSXV approval (received September 18, 2014) for the transaction.
-In addition to the share payment WPC obligated to fulfil the following commitments:
+Pursuant to the terms of the Inukshuk LOI, the Company will acquire 100% of the outstanding shares of Inukshuk by issuing the current shareholders (the "Vendors") and their assigns 8,000,000 common shares of the Company (issued) upon receipt of TSXV approval (received September 18, 2014) for the transaction.
+In addition to the share payment WPC is obligated to fulfil the following commitments:

-- a) Enter into a 3% NSR agreement with the Vendor on the terms outlined below; - b) Complete a technical report, prepared in accordance with NI 43-101 Standards of Disclosure for Mineral Projects, on the Hood River Property (completed); - c) Pay all costs incurred to complete the transaction contemplated in the LOI; - d) Maintain the property in good standing for the period the LOI is in effect and ensure that in the event the transaction is terminated the Hood River Property is returned to the Vendor with at least two years of assessments filed and 2 years, calculated from the next anniversary date, of NTI payments in place; and - e) Engage one of the Vendors as Project Manager on the Hood River Property while the LOI is in effect.
+- a) Enter into a 3% net smelter returns ("NSR") agreement with the Vendor on the terms outlined below; - b) Complete a technical report, prepared in accordance with NI 43-101 Standards of Disclosure for Mineral Projects, on Hood (completed); - c) Pay all costs incurred to complete the transaction contemplated in the Inukshuk LOI; - d) Maintain the property in good standing while the Inukshuk LOI is in effect and ensure, in the event the transaction is terminated, Hood is returned to the Vendors with two years of assessments filed and 2 years, calculated from the next anniversary date, of NTI payments in place; and - e) Engage a Vendor as project manager for Hood while the Inukshuk LOI is in effect.